 With a population of over 1.4 million people, the restaurant scene in Dallas is beyond epic with a wide array of cuisine available at your fingertips.
-Dallas is also known for having the second-largest metro population of African-Americans in Texas itself, so the blacked owned restaurant scene is absolutely ripe for the picking with incredible selections throughout the city.
+Dallas is also known for having the second-largest metro population of Black residents in Texas itself, so the Black-owned restaurant scene is absolutely ripe for the picking with incredible selections throughout the city.
 Here are just a few of the options if you’re looking to dine in one of the best Black-owned restaurants in Dallas.

 4029 Crutcher St., Dallas, Texas 75246